AishaShamon/Edubridge-Data-Analytics/Projects/Diabetis-ml/README.md

 ### Diabetis Prediction
 A categorical dataset to determine whether a person has diabetic or not.
 Here we can split the data into two parts features and Target.
-Target being Lung Cancer and rest will be features.
+Target being Diabetic and rest will be features.
-In this notebook, the prediction is made whether a person will have the chance of Lung cancer using suitable ML approach.
+In this notebook, the prediction is made whether a person will have the chance of diabetic using suitable ML approach.
 The ML approach applied according to the data observation.
 ##### Structure:
-- Part1: Reading the dataset:"surveylungcancer.csv" provided by Kaggle
+- Part1: Reading the dataset
 - Part2: Cleaning the data
 - Part3: Splitting the data
 - Part4: Creating the model